 Dr. McCullough has spent years perfecting his skills in making his emergency care inspire enduring confidence in his patients.
 He can help you restore your smile in more ways than one.

 If you’re experiencing a dental emergency, please call us immediately.
-We will fit you into our earliest appointment so we can get you helped as soon as possible.
+We prioritize emergency appointments for current patients, and emergencies for brand new patient are accommodated as best as possible depending on the current schedule.
 You shouldn’t have to wait long for an urgent appointment; we’ll do everything we can to help you get the care you need when you need it.

 Is This an Emergency?